 Quickly, I stuffed the watch into the other pocket and scrambled forward.
 Feeling slightly ridiculous, I swung around the corner, half expecting the alleyway to be empty.

 But there she was.
-Still barefoot, with shoes swung by their laces over her shoulders.
+Barefoot with shoes swung by their laces over her shoulders.

 Now that I’d caught her attention, I realized I had no idea what to say.
 “Your… your performance was stunning.”

 She smiled, still looking surprised.
-Her eyes were blue and still sad, I noticed.
+Her eyes were a blue hue and sad, I noticed.
+Like Lilacs.
 “You remember?”
 She said softly.

 “Don’t be shocked.”
 She gave a little laugh that cracked.
 “They never do.”